Toyota Corolla Touring Sports Review 2025: Price, specs & boot space

 "Some of Toyota’s offerings in the past have come with cabins that are perfectly usable but lacking in a great deal of character or much in the way of material quality.
 Thankfully the Corolla Touring Sports is a little more appealing in many ways."

-It’s quite easy for the driver and passengers to get comfortable for starters in the Toyota Corolla Touring Sports.
+It’s quite easy for the driver and passengers to get comfortable in the Toyota Corolla Touring Sports.
 There’s a good range of adjustment in the steering wheel and the seat, although the seatback adjustment is the lever type, which makes it more difficult to make minor adjustments than with the more common rotary knob.

 The high level of standard equipment also comes to the fore here, with height adjustment for driver and passenger, electric lumbar support for the driver and head front seats standard even on the entry-level Icon grade.

 Similarly, the design of the Toyota Corolla Touring Sports’ cabin is attractive, if somewhat low-key.
 As with rivals, a central touchscreen dominates the dashboard, while the dashboard itself is relatively slim and falls away below the screen rather than flowing into the centre console.
-The effect is of a greater sense of space and that the key controls are front and centre to the driver.
+The effect is of a greater sense of space, and the key controls are front and centre to the driver.

 It also means that the layout of the Toyota Corolla Touring Sports is quite simple to understand.
-Other than the controls for the heating and ventilation there are almost no buttons on the dashboard.
+Other than the controls for the heating and ventilation, there are almost no buttons on the dashboard.
 It contributes to the fuss-free approach that makes the Corolla a car designed to make your journey less stressful.

 One aspect that has been pretty much a universal truth for many years now is that Toyota builds its cars to a high standard.
 The Toyota Corolla Touring Sports comes across as an attempt to retain this well-deserved reputation while adding a little more in the way of interest and luxury to make the cabin a more pleasant place to spend time.